numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 1. Promotion allows for dynamically adding new loops.
 E.g. it is possible to define an abstract Unit DType, which dynamically creates classes to wrap existing other DTypes.
-Using a single promoter, this DType can dynamically wrap existing ``UFuncImpl`` enabling it to find the correct Loop in a single lookup instead of otherwise two.
+Using a single promoter, this DType can dynamically wrap existing ``ArrayMethod`` enabling it to find the correct Loop in a single lookup instead of otherwise two.
 2. The promotion logic will usually err on the safe side: A newly added loop cannot be misused unless a promoter is added as well.